-- PuTTY/Terminal are terminal emulators they provide a window where you will interact with the OSU server (flip), using a command-line interface.
+- Putty/Terminal are terminal emulators they provide a window where you will interact with the OSU server (flip), using a command-line interface.
 Terminal is built into Macs.
-For Windows you can download and install PuTTY. - Linux is the operating system used on flip. - scp/FileZilla are ways you can transfer files between your computer and flip.
-You can use the scp command in the command line of your terminal emulator, but FileZilla provides a convenient graphical interface.vim/nano/Xcode/Visual Studio are examples of code editors that provide an environment in which to create and edit computer programs. - Mimir is the site where you will submit your code for the assignments. - Piazza is an asynchronous Q&A discussion forum where you can get official answers from the instructor. - Slack is a synchronous discussion forum for more casual conversation with fellow students.
-Note: Your Instructor mainly checks Piazza not Slack.
+For Windows you can download and install Putty. - Linux is the operating system used on flip. - scp/FileZilla are ways you can transfer files between your computer and flip.
+You can use the scp command in the command line of your terminal emulator, but FileZilla provides a convenient graphical interface.vim/nano/Xcode/Visual Studio are examples of code editors that provide an environment in which to create and edit computer programs. - Mimir is the site where you will submit your code for the assignments. - Piazza is an asynchronous Q&A discussion forum where you can get official answers from the instructor for course/assignment related questions. - Slack is a synchronous discussion forum for more casual conversation with fellow students.
+We will also explore the option of office hours on Slack starting this term.